 Why is my tap dripping?

-Rubber seals (also known as O-rings) can be subject to limescale.
-As a result of a combined build-up of calcium and magnesium, this chalk-like substance is left by hard water when it evaporates from the surface.
+A chalk-like substance is left by hard water when it evaporates from the surface.
 Not only does this make the tap look bad, but it can also cause wear and tear.
 However, rubber seals are easy to replace if you’re familiar with plumbing processes.

 Many modern mixers come with an alternative to the classic tap design, including a built-in cartridge inside the tap.
-If you’re familiar with this model, the cartridge can be removed from the tap for descaling or a replacement to prevent drips.
+If you’re familiar with this model, the cartridge can be removed from the tap for descaling or replacement to prevent drips.

 Do you need to fix dripping tap parts?